When you’re in NYC, you have access to everything you need at any time of day. It has the space to satisfy.

 The cost of living in Manhattan is over 150% higher than the national average.
-Even if you find a spot in Queens, it’s about $1,000 more per month to live there compared to Worcester or Manchester, NH.
+Even if you find a spot in Queens, it’s about $1,000 more per month to live there than Worcester or Manchester, NH.
 Having a job before you come to NYC is essential.
 It’ll make the apartment hunting or home-buying experience a little easier to complete.

-2. Life happens at a different scale.
+2. Life happens on a different scale.

 When you live in the Boston area, everything in life feels manageable.
 You have a network of people you’ll typically run into each day, including times outside of work or home life.
 That rarely happens in NYC.

 You’ll also notice that New York City tends to be much louder than Boston.
 Although both cities have their noise, it feels more profound in NYC because of the spatial differences.

 Although some Boston apartments charge broker fees, it is almost a standard practice in NYC.
 The typical cost is approximately 15% of the annual rent, which equates to an extra two months of payments for most people.
 If you want to avoid this expense, some booking sites have no-fee residences that you can search through, but it is a much smaller selection.